w3f/research/docs/Polkadot/economics/3-parachain-experiment.md

 ## Experimental Design

 The aim is to examine an ascending combinatorial auction with discrete rounds $t$, during which bids can be placed.
 Each auction involves three bidders.
-After every round, all newly submitted bids are revealed.
-Each round lasts $6$ seconds.
+After every round, which lasts $6$ seconds, all newly submitted bids are revealed.

 The set of items is $X = \{1,2\}$, resulting in three possible packages $\{\{1\},\{2\},\{1,2\}\}$.
 Bidders may submit bids, where a bid $b=(p,x)$ consists of a price $p$ and a package $x \subseteq X$.
 Prices must increase and lie on a finite (fine) grid.
 Winning bids are selected to maximize total payment.
 The payment rule is pay-as-bid; that is, winning bidders must pay the amount they bid.

 ### The Three Ending Formats
-It is useful to compare three auction-ending formats: the candle format, the hard-closing rule, and the activity rule.
+As mentioned in the introduction, one main objective is to compare three auction-ending formats: the candle format, the hard-closing rule, and the activity rule.

 |                | Communication |
 |----------------|------------------|